jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 ### A note about meaningful information

 Something is considered meaningful if it adds to the user's experience.
-Think carefully about the intent behind putting an image in a page.
+Think carefully about the intent behind an image on a page when you're deciding if it's meaningful or not.
 For example, a picture of a rose might be an example of the different species of flowers in a garden.
 It might be a red rose meant to symbolise romance.
 Or it might be a drawing of a line of roses someone is using as a page border.

 The rose in the first example was meaningful - one kind of flower distinct from another kind.
 The second example is meaningful because it conveys an emotion and enriches the page experience.
 The third example is decorative.